hjwp/Test-Driven-Django-Tutorial/tutorial01.rst

 The special methods ``setUp`` and ``tearDown`` are executed before and after each test.
 We're using them to start up and shut down our Selenium WebDriver browser instance.

+The ``implicitly_wait`` call tells webdriver to use a 3-second timeout when performing its actions - it doesn't slow things down though, because it's a maximum timeout: if Selenium can tell that the page has loaded and any javascript processing is done, it will move on before the end..

 Aside from that, there are 3 lines of test code here: